Paul Bongiorno: Political views

-Bongiorno is a regular contributor on ABC Radio National Breakfast and the national newspaper The Saturday Paper.
+Bongiorno is a regular contributor on ABC's RN Breakfast and the national newspaper The Saturday Paper.

-Whitlam Government
+Whitlam government

 He describes Sir John Kerr (the Governor-General who sacked Labor Prime Minister Gough Whitlam) as a "venal deceptive man", and the senior judges who advised him as "lacking moral compass".
 He believes the reserve powers of the governor-general should be scrapped.

-Abbott-Turnbull Government
+Abbott-Turnbull government

-On Radio National, Bongiorno likened the conservative Liberal-National Abbott Government to a "dictatorship".
+On Radio National, Bongiorno likened the conservative Liberal-National Abbott government to a "dictatorship".
 He describes Tony Abbott as "famous for saying the exact opposite of what reality is".
 He describes Liberal Prime Minister Malcolm Turnbull as the "best thing [the Liberal-National Party Coalition] has going for it".